Published on Jan 09, 2020 and last reviewed on Sep 02, 2022 - 5 min read

 Bipolar disorder, commonly known as manic depression, is a common psychiatric issue.
-Its presentation is usually chameleon-like, therefore it is difficult to diagnose.
-It comprises of mania, hypomania, and depression.
+Its presentation is usually chameleon-like, and therefore it is difficult to diagnose.
+It comprises mania, hypomania, and depression.

-Mania - Mania is a period of abnormally and persistently elevated irritable mood.
-This episode should last for at least one week or less if the patient is hospitalized.
+1. Mania - Mania is a period of abnormally and persistently elevated irritable mood.
+This episode would last for at least one week or less if the patient is hospitalized.
 This condition is so severe that it impairs the patient’s occupational and social functioning.

-The above three things may present with a little gap in the same patient or it may take months to switch between one form to another.
+The above three things may present a little gap in the same patient or it may take months to switch from one form to another.
 Due to this reason, it is called chameleon-like.
-In more simpler forms, the mood of the patient changes abruptly.
+In simpler forms, the mood of the patient changes abruptly.

 What Causes Bipolar Disorder?

-Genetic Family history of neuronal illness or first degree relatives affected with such conditions may give a strong predisposition of bipolar disorder.
+• Genetic - Family history of neuronal illness or first-degree relatives affected with such conditions may give a strong predisposition to bipolar disorder.

-Environmental - When there is an existing history of brain trauma, undesired circumstances, or drug misuse, these all affect neurotransmitters in brain so causes this.
+• Environmental - When there is an existing history of brain trauma, undesired circumstances, or drug misuse, these all affect neurotransmitters in the brain which causes this.

 What Are the Symptoms of Bipolar Disorder?

-Bipolar disorder varies from patient to patient and from one episode to next episode within the same patient.
-Thus variety of presentations make it more difficult condition to diagnose.
-There are a number of cases that left undiagnosed or diagnosed at a very later stage.
+Bipolar disorder varies from patient to patient and from one episode to the next episode within the same patient.
+This variety of presentations makes it a more difficult condition to diagnose.
+There are several cases that are left undiagnosed or diagnosed at a very later stage.

 Symptoms of Mania: